Northampton Saints: Postwar Period

-In this period the Saints continued to grow and produced some of the best players in England, several of whom went on to captain their country.
-They were one of the driving forces in the English game for the next 60 years but hard times were ahead.
+In this period, the Saints continued to grow and produced several future England captains.
+They were one of the driving forces in the English game for the next 60 years, but hard times were ahead.

 1988 Revolution

 The club failed to keep pace with developments in the game and top players were no longer attracted to the Gardens, where a 'them and us' mentality had built up between the players and those in charge.
 A few former players formed their own task force, which swept out the "old brigade" in the 1988 'Saints Revolution' and put a plan into action that would put the club back at the top of the English game.

 Return to Normality

 With Barrie Corless as director of rugby, the club set about restructuring and soon the Saints were back on the way up, helped by the signing of All Blacks legend Buck Shelford.

 In 1990, Northampton Rugby Union Football Club gained promotion to the First Division and the following year made their first trip to Twickenham to play Quins in the Pilkington Cup Final.
 They lost in extra time but the foundations of a good Saints line-up began to show in the following few seasons.

 Tim Rodber and Ian Hunter forced their way into the England setup while younger players such as Paul Grayson, Matt Dawson and Nick Beal came through the ranks and would follow the duo into the England senior team.

 In 1994 Ian McGeechan took over as director of rugby, and although the club were relegated in his first season, they returned in style the next season, winning every match of their campaign and averaging 50 points a game.
 This season was referred to by fans of the club as the "Demolition Tour of Division Two".